martinobdl/ITCH/README.md

 <b>Nasdaq Total View ITCH 5.0 Book Reconstructor.</b>

 Nasdaq Total View is the data feed distributed from Nasdaq to clients in order to reconstuct the full depth order book.
-The data feed is in bynary format and the specifications are listed below.
+The data feed is in binary format and the specifications are listed below.

 The aim of the project is to have a set of tools to transform the data feed into analyzable data.